sblauth/cashocs/docs/source/demos/optimal_control/doc_stokes.rst

     \end{alignedat} \right.

-In contrast to the other demos, here we denote by u the velocity of a fluid and by p its pressure, which are the two state variables.
+In contrast to the other demos, here we denote by :math:`u` the velocity of a fluid and by :math:`p` its pressure, which are the two state variables.
 The control is now denoted by c and acts as a volume source for the system.
 The tracking type cost functional again aims at getting the velocity u close to some desired velocity :math:`u_d`.